MolotovCherry/Android-ImageMagick7/README.md

 ![Donate](./readme_files/donate.svg)

 If this library helped you, please consider showing appreciation and donating.
-It'll help this project continue to be updated timely and supported for longer. :)
+It'll help this project continue live another day (and be updated more frequently and supported for longer). :)

 bitcoin: bc1qe5wu3w7zdz9zev3kw6epytqlnadwc04fk9txuv